 Log in to save this article and keep your favorite resources in one place.

-Constructing an enterprise software landscape requires intention, planning, and vision from enterprise architects; the process of aligning business strategy with processes within an IT infrastructure is, in fact, not dissimilar to the process of rebuilding a physical structure.
+Optimizing an enterprise software landscape requires intention, planning, and vision from enterprise architects; the process of aligning business strategy with processes within an IT infrastructure is, in fact, not dissimilar to the process of rebuilding a physical structure.
 Both require blueprints, considerations from various specialized teams, and working under timelines and budgetary restraints.
-EAs can take note from successful construction projects in the physical world.
+EAs can derive insights from studying successful construction projects in the physical world.

-Dessai walked attendees through his analogy, highlighting the importance of gaining buy-in from the top, documenting baselines, and finding the right team will all contribute to the success of the project.
+Dessai walked attendees through this analogy, highlighting the importance of gaining buy-in from the top, documenting baselines, and finding the right team will all contribute to the success of an enterprise-wide project.

 To stay connected to fellow EAs, join the ASUG Enterprise Architects Community.